How Many People Die in Car Accidents?

 (National Safety Council)

-Car Accident Statistics by State
+Car Accidents by State

 National statistics give you large, scary numbers to deal with.
 But state-by-state numbers may be more useful in coming up with measures for reducing fatalities within particular regions.